SebastianTroy/CppEasySerDes/README.md

 ## TODO
 -------

+ [x] Support std library types
  [x] Add tests
- [x] Support std library types
- [x] Support Polymorphism
+ [x] Create `ClassHelper` type to simplify support of user types [x] Support Polymorphism
- [x] Adjust the content of this README to match the table of content [ ] Inline Documentation of why I've created various types and functions, with intended purpose [x] Hide HelperType from the user, implement static passthrough methods inside `esd::JsonClassHelper` itself, hide the `HelperType` from the user
- [x] Create an `esd` directory and move all headers into it, renaming them to remove the `EasySerDes` prefix (except EasySerDes.h!)
- [x] Remove Json prefixes from type and header names [x] Change type names to match header names
- [x] Refactor `void SetupHelper()` to `void Configure()` [x] Refactor `RegisterConstruction` to `SetConstruction` so it is clear it should only be called once [x] Refactor `RegisterInitialisation` to `AddInitialisationCall` so it is clear it can be called multiple times [x] Refactor `RegisterChildTypes` to `SetChildTypes` so it is clear it should be called only once [x] Refactor `PolmorphicClassHelper` to `PolymorphismHelper`, make it not extend ClassHelper, remove need for a call to SetChildTypes
- [x] Fix `shared_ptr` caching, it must clear automatically after a call to esd::Deserialise(...).
-Perhaps make esd::Validate|Serialise|Deserialise user only calls
- [ ] Add tests for polymorphism with a pure virtual base class [ ] Push to Github
+ [ ] Inline Documentation of why I've created various types and functions, with intended purpose [x] Refactor project structure, `esd` directory for includes, remove the `EasySerDes` filename prefix [x] Refactor to remove Json prefixes from type and header names [x] Create a CurrentContext type and use it to store all caches [ ] Extend CurrentContext to include error reporting [ ] Add tests for polymorphism with a pure virtual base class [ ] Push to Github
  [ ] Add some github extensions (test coverage, auto-running tests, linter e.t.c.)